firza16/firza16/README.md

 ## Hi👋, I’m Firza
-🎓 I am a fifth-semester Information Systems student with a passion for technology and web development.
+🎓 I am a seventh-semester Information Systems student with a passion for technology and web development.
 I've enjoyed JavaScript and make it the main language in creating a project.

 ### 🚀 About Me